SOC 2 Type 1 vs Type 2

 Key Characteristics:

-• Comprehensive Assessment: Because it covers a longer period, it provides a more thorough evaluation of the organization’s control environment.
+• Comprehensive Evaluation – Since it covers months of data, it provides a more thorough assessment of your security posture.